 - Try the age-old recipe of two household baking ingredients to keep mosquitoes away.
 To ward off mosquitoes, mix two teaspoons of pure vanilla extract and one cup of water in a trigger-spray bottle and mist yourself with the fragrant solution.

 - In the United States, citronella oil is classified as a biopesticide with a non-toxic action which repels mosquitoes.
-Several lit citronella candles around camp typically are sufficient to deter them.
+Several lit citronella candles around camp typically are sufficient to deter them and create a mosquito barrier around your campsite.

 Chemical repellents / insecticides